amedmell/Decentralized-Web3-Real-Estate-Marketplace/README.md

 ## Each Service of the mircoservices is on its own branch

+## Frontend is found on the branch "frontend"

 ### Annonces is the service that focuses on the CRUD (create,read,update,delete) functionality for the real estate products.